Quick Facts About Cal Poly

 Swanton Pacific Ranch, Santa Cruz County: 3,200 acres

 Cal Poly is the second largest land-holding university in California, second only to UC Berkeley, and one of the largest land-holding universities in the nation.
-Cal Poly, however, uses all of its land holdings in active support of the education of its students.
+Cal Poly uses all of its land holdings in active support of the education of its students.

 Academics